CSA - Certified Solution Architect

 DBaaS Update

-Update Process handles everything fully automatic in the background:
+• Update Process handles everything fully automatically in the background:

-• Point DNS now to new DBaaS instance
+• Point DNS now to the new DBaaS instance

 • Clients will reconnect